 A student placed on long-term suspension following a hearing with the Principal shall have the right to appeal the Principal's decision to the Executive Director.
 The appeal must be filed within five (5) calendar days of the effective date of the long-term suspension.
+If the student's or parent's notice of appeal is not timely the Executive Director may deny the appeal or allow the appeal at his or her discretion.
 The Executive Director shall hold the hearing within three (3) school days of the student's request, unless the student or parent or guardian request an extension of up to seven (7) additional calendar days, in which case the Executive Director shall grant the extension.
 A good faith effort will be made to include the parent or guardian in the hearing.

 The Executive Director shall send written notice to the parent or guardian of the date, time, and location of the hearing.
-The Executive Director shall arrange for an audio recording of the hearing, a copy of which shall be provided to the student or parents or guardian upon request.
+The Executive Director shall arrange for an audio recording of the hearing, a copy of which shall be provided to the student or parents or guardian upon request and the right of all parties to be informed before the hearing that an audio copy will be made of the hearing.
 The student shall have all of the rights afforded at the Principal's hearing for long-term suspension.
 The Executive Director shall issue a written decision within five (5) calendar days of the hearing.
 While the Executive Director may modify the Principal's decision to reduce the suspension or consequence imposed on the student, under no circumstances may the Executive Director impose a suspension which is greater than that imposed by the Principal's decision.
 The decision of the Executive Director shall be the final decision of the school district.